- Resources for Parents

 How will the University contact my student in case of a campus emergency?

-The University will use a variety of contact methods depending on the nature of the emergency.
+The university will use a variety of contact methods depending on the nature of the emergency.
 One of the most effective on our small campus is to send Campus Safety officers or other staff to individual buildings or areas to explain the situation.
-As appropriate, we will use as many means as possible, including sirens, radio announcements, posts to the University website and broadcast messages to voicemail to inform students.
-We strongly recommend that all students carry cell phones and that they provide their cell phone numbers to the University for purposes of emergency contact.
+As appropriate, we will use as many means as possible, including sirens, radio announcements, posts to the university website and broadcast messages to voicemail to inform students.

 See what parents need to know about Student Records.